Homemade Metal Detector

 The wires next to the sensor shouldn't hang around freely.

-To increase sensitivity, you can increase the diameter of the coil.
+To increase the depth of detection of LARGE objects (for example, small shovel), you can increase the diameter of the coil.
 In this case, however, you must ensure that the coil's carcass is sufficiently rigid.
 The weight of the sensor will noticeably increase, as well.

 The length of the handle depends on your height.